ayrna/orca/doc/orca-quick-install.md

 $ git clone https://github.com/ayrna/orca
 ```
 All the contents of the repository can also be downloaded from the GitHub site by using the "Download ZIP" button.

+## Binaries

+We provide binary files for several platforms (Debian based and CentOS GNU/Linux and Windows).
+The compressed files include the git files, so git pull should work.
+Binaries can be downloaded in the [release page](https://github.com/ayrna/orca/releases).

 ## Compilation of `mex` files